 Start by highlighting your main offer with a bold, branded banner, and include a couple of brief columns of attention-grabbing offers.

-Add CTAs to your Black Friday email content
+Positions your CTAs in the right place in your Black Friday email content

 Always make sure there are CTAs strategically positioned throughout your email, too.